 A static field (or static member variable) is a variable that is shared by all instances of a class.
 Unlike non-static fields, which have a distinct value for each instance, static fields have a single shared value.

-The syntax to declare a static field is as follows:
+The syntax for declaring a static field is as follows:

 class MyClass